 Frequently Asked Questions

-Q. Can a friend pick up my packet for me on Friday afternoon?
+Q. Can a friend pick up my packet for me on SATURDAY during Packet Pick-Up?

-A. Yes we do allow others to pickup your packet.
+A. Yes we do allow others to pickup your packet as long as they can confirm your name & Date of Birth.

 A. Here is an equipment list of the average triathlete: